grip-on-software/data-gathering/README.md

 in the [Docker](#docker) section.

-Additionally `topdesk_to_json.py` can be manually run to retrieve reservation data related to projects from a CSV dump.
+Additionally `topdesk_to_json.py` can be manually run to retrieve reservation data related to projects from a CSV dump, and `sonar_to_json.py` can be manually run to retrieve historical code metrics directly from a Sonar instance rather than a quality dashboard history file.

 There are also a few tools for inspecting data or setting up sources: